Fiat Chrysler to spin off Ferrari, issue $2.5 billion convertible bond

 The move comes just weeks after Marchionne took over at Ferrari, replacing long-serving chairman Luca di Montezemolo after they clashed over strategy and the Formula One racing team's poor results.

 Milan-listed shares in FCA (FCHA.MI), the world's seventh-largest carmaker, jumped more than 18 percent to their highest level since April 23.
-In New York the shares were up 13 percent at $10.96 by 18:34 GMT.
+In New York the shares were up 13 percent at $10.96 by 1.34 p.m.
+ET.

 The Agnelli's holding company Exor has already said it will invest 600 million euros in the mandatory convertible.